vyperhub-io/vyper-smart-contracts/README.md

-# smart-contracts
+# vyper-smart-contracts
-All smart contracts listed at vyperhub.io
+All smart contracts used at vyperhub.io